 Counterjungle: To kill the neutral champions in the opponent’s side of the jungle.
 This takes away easier buffs, gold and experience for the opposing team.

 Crit: Short for Critical Strike.
 An ability or attack that deals twice the damage.
-The likelihood of getting a crit relies on several factors.
+You can increase the liklihood of getting a crit by buying certain items.

 CS: Short for Creep Score.
 A term borrowed from Dota 2 – CS is the number of enemy creeps that you performed the last hit on and obtained gold from.

-Death Timer: The amount of time it takes for a champion to respond after being slain.
+Death Timer: The amount of time it takes for a champion to respawn after being slain.

 DPS: Short for Damage per second.
 The amount of damage that dealt per second by a hero.

 Drake: AKA Dragon.
-Powerful neutral monsters that can be found on Summoner’s Rift.
-Killing a Drake grants your team varius effects and buffs.
+This powerful neutral monster is found in the Summoner’s Rift.
+Killing a Drake grants your team various effects and buffs.